dplummer/kaffeine/README.md

     ]
   end
   ```
-2. Configure KafkaEx in your `config/config.exs`:
+2. Configure KafkaEx, KafkaImpl, and Kaffeine in your `config/config.exs`:
   ```
   config :kafka_ex,
     # Set to your app name to configure the consumer_group